 Some people collect old Gravelys and implements, going right back to the original single-wheel units, to look at or show.
 I own them because I need to do various jobs around the place.
 The current conventional wisdom would have me own a whole lot of different gadgets, each with its own throw-away gas engine.
 Instead, I very much like the idea of a 4-stroke, pressure-lubricated power unit with lots of different implements to do the various jobs.
 After all, there's only one of me, and the time spent swapping implements isn't much compared to what I'd spend servicing four or five little engines each of which is only used three months a year.

 One of mine was built in 1964, the other sometime in the 1970s.
 I prefer the older ones, with the Gravely engine instead of the Kohler, mostly because pressure oiling gives them a much longer lifespan.
 This vintage of Gravely is built like a farm tractor, enormously overdesigned compared to today's garden tractors.
 The Gravely tractor unit alone, without electric start, weighs more than 300 pounds.
 Implements like the sickle-bar or the 30 inch rotary are under 100 pounds, but something like my old snowblower is probably 130 pounds, with most of it out at the front.
-It's a great machine, but you can get into trouble trying to use it if you aren't large enough and strong enough to handle it (I would recommend 5' 4" and 150 pounds minimum).
+It's a great machine, but you can get into trouble trying to use it if you aren't large enough and strong enough to handle it (I would recommend 5 feet 4 inches and 150 pounds minimum).
 My sister is a little smaller than this, and she once had a bad time when the engine stalled in the middle of the road while she was snowblowing alone.

 The Model L was manufactured in various configurations from around WWII into the 1970s.
 It uses a Gravely-built single cylinder side-valve engine, with magneto ignition.
 A cylinder head with an angled spark plug is usually rated at 6.6 HP, and a vertical spark plug indicates 7.6 HP.
 The operator either walks behind, steering via a pair of handlebars on which the controls are mounted, or rides on a two-wheel sulky.
 Implements are attached at the front of the chassis with four hex-head bolts.
 The dog clutch supplying power to the implement is part of the tractor, but the safety slip clutch is attached to the implement.